zyvy/Udacity-SQL-Notes/Lesson-4-Subqueries-and-Temporary-Tables.md

 | Syntax       | A subquery is query within a query.
 The syntax has multiple SELECT and FROM clauses.                                                                                              | A join stitches together multiple tales with a common key or column.
 A join clause cannot stand and be run independently.            |
 | Dependencies | A subquery clause can be run completely independently.
 Why trying to debug code, subqueries are often run independently to pressure test results before running the larger query. | A join clause cannot stand and be run independently.                                                                                 |

+However, there is an exception.
+When a subquery, typically in the form of a nested or inline subquery, is correlated to its outer query, it cannot run independently.
+This is most certainly an edge case since correlated subqueries are rarely implemented compared to standalone, simple subqueries.

 ### Similarities between joins and subqueries.
 - Output: Both bring together multiple tables to generate a single output.
 - Deep-Dive: They're similar under the hood.